mevolkan/esp8266/Readme.md

 Download the above libraries and place them in the libaries folder Download this repo and run the .ino file
+Flash to your Devkit, after changing the values accordingly Copy the contents in flow .txt to your nodered

 ### Development